BlueberryMC/Blueberry/README.md

 - Can't join using BungeeCord/Waterfall? (needs testing)

 ## Todo
+- Apply bspatch at installer, not at runtime.
 - multiplayer support
   - "deny" incompatible clients, it just shows "incompatible" in client/server menu and users can connect